 - Sometimes I’m processing something I want to write here, but I need some more thought to flesh it out.
 My wife offers many perspectives I cannot: a wife’s perspective, a woman’s perspective, a low-drive perspective, a wise perspective, and so on.

 - Sex has been an issue in our marriage, and we’re still working on it.
 While it’s not perfect, it is pretty good, and we’ve come a long way, but there’s always more improvement to be had.

 I’ve seen this question in a few places where all of a sudden a wife lets out that she wants her husband to tie her up.
-Note: I’ve been seeing these WAY before 50 shades of grey was even a concept.
+Note: I’ve been seeing these WAY before 50 Shades of Grey was even a concept.
 I am not writing about that book!
-There are a billion reasons why you shouldn’t read it.
+There are a billion reasons why you shouldn’t read it, go read Pulling Back The Shades if you want more info.
 But what about these genuine wives who have a real desire, not brought about by some piece of fiction, to try this?
 I’ve been that husband who sat there and thought, “Is this OK“, “What do I do?“, “How do I start?”

 I like to pull Bible passages when I can, but the Bible is pretty silent on most sexual practices.
 There are prohibitions against things like bestiality and incest, against adultery, impure thoughts and practices, but what about what happens in a marriage bed between mutually consenting adults?
 Continue reading